-This advertising content was produced in collaboration with SevenFifty and our partner, Abruzzo.
+This advertising content was produced in collaboration with our partner, The Charming Taste of Europe.

 Tucked along the eastern coast of Italy, Abruzzo is one of Europe’s greatest gems, home to breathtaking landscapes, delicious regional cuisine, and of course, characterful and stunning wines.
 Though Italy as a whole has long been known around the world for its winemaking prowess, it’s only in recent years that Abruzzo has captured the hearts of U.S. consumers, making it an exceptional discovery for many.